healthchecks/healthchecks/templates/docs/cloning_checks.md

 ![The "Create a Copy" button](IMG_URL/create_copy.png)

-The "Create a Copy..." function creates a new check in the same project, and copies over the following:
+The "Create a Copy..." function creates a new check in the same project and copies over the following:

 * Name, tags, description
 * Schedule
 * Assigned notification methods

-The newly created check has a different ping URL and it starts with an empty log.
+The newly created check has a different ping URL, and it starts with an empty log.

 ## Cloning All Checks Into a New Project

 It is sometimes useful to clone an entire project.
 For example, when recreating an existing deployment in a new region.
-The SITE_NAME web interface does not have a function to clone an entire project, but this can be done relatively easily using the [Management API](../api/) calls.
-Below is an example using Python and the requests library:
+The SITE_NAME web interface does not have a function to clone an entire project, but you can clone all checks in the project relatively easily using the [Management API](../api/) calls.
+Below is an example using Python and the [requests](https://requests.readthedocs.io/en/master/) library:

 ```python
 import requests